kahi-framework/kahi-ui.nbn.dev/content/docs/overlays/overlay.md

 [[properties."Overlay.Container"]]
 name="dismissible"
-description="Adjusts enables the child `Backdrop` to be clickable for dismissing, if `captive` is enabled.
+description="Enables the child `Backdrop` to be clickable for dismissing, if `captive` is enabled.
 Also enabling the user to press `ESC` to dismiss." types=["boolean"]

 [[properties."Overlay.Container"]]